How to Become a Travel Nurse

 NCLEX Exam

 After graduating from an accredited nursing program, RN candidates are required to take the National Council Licensure Examination (NCLEX).
-The exam assesses each nurse’s knowledge and skill necessary to function as a safe and competent nurse.
+The exam assesses each nurse’s knowledge and skills necessary to function as a safe and competent nurse.
 Many nurses undergo an NCLEX prep course and spend a lot of time studying and preparing for the exam.

 First-Year Orientation